Last modified March 31, 2023

 The Giant Swarm App Platform refers to a set of features and concepts that allow you to browse, install and manage the configurations of apps (such as Prometheus) from a single place; the management cluster.

-Using this platform, we are providing a collection of curated Apps.
-These Apps are grouped into App Catalogs, which are browsable through our web interface.
+Using this platform, we are providing a collection of curated Managed Apps.
+These Managed Apps are grouped in our Giant Swarm Catalog, which is browsable through our web interface.
+Customers can install or use different catalogs by their own.
 We also use app platform to install the apps that are pre-installed in your cluster (such as CoreDNS).

 We fully support Helm as a general tool to deploy these Apps.
 Apps are packaged as Helm charts and can be configured with values.
 We provide a recommended configuration which you can override to meet your needs.